tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 “What happened to your sister?” he presses.

 “Same thing that happened to you, only she didn’t botch the suicide.”

 I heave a sigh, ashing my cigarette onto the floor.
 “That’s why I’m so interested in your case, I guess.
 It's personal.
 I’d like to know the name of the monster that did this to you—that did this to her.”

 His eyes unfocus with the sort of detached dread that makes the thousand-yard stare look nearsighted.
-“I can’t tell you its name,” he whispers.
-“I’m sorry.”
+“I'm sorry,” he whispers.
+“I can’t tell you its name.”

 “Sure you can.”